TyberiusPrime/anysnake2/README.md

 To reattach after a disconnect, use `anysnake2 attach`.

 You can disable dtach by setting `container.detach = false` in your projects anysnake2.toml

+I have not found a way to get dtach not to clear your screen - we might need something else.

 # Why are path:/ urls on flakes not allowed